 _self: Load the response into the same HTML 4 frame (or HTML5 browsing context) as the current one.
 This value is the default if the attribute is not specified.

 _blank: Load the response into a new unnamed HTML 4 window or HTML5 browsing context.

-_top: HTML 4: Load the response into the full, original window, canceling all other frames.
-HTML5: Load the response into the top-level browsing context (that is, the browsing context that is an ancestor of the current one, and has no parent).
+_top: HTML 4: Load the response into the full original window, and cancel all other frames.
+HTML5: Load the response into the top-level browsing context (i.e., the browsing context that is an ancestor of the current one, and has no parent).
 If there is no parent, this option behaves the same way as

 - iframename: The response is displayed in a named